SCANNING THE OLIN HOTEL APARTMENTS

 WORKSHOP8 is now undertaking the 2nd round of renovation for the Olin Hotel Apartments, in which we plan to revitalize the aesthetic charm, modernize appliances, and create brand new rooms on the abandoned 5th floor.

 LASER SCANNING TECHNOLOGY

 Technology has greatly influenced the efficiency of measuring a building’s as-built conditions.
 In light of these advancements, we are able to increase productivity, limit costs, and improve the accuracy of measuring a buildings existing conditions.
 To kick off this project we enlisted the help of Steve Foltz, director of 3D Data Pro, to join our walkthrough and measure the entire premise using a laser scanner.

-And here we have it!
-A modernized, 3-D digital model of the Olin’s existing conditions in which we can base the new design.
+Now we have a modernized, 3-D digital model of The Olin’s existing conditions, in which we can base the new design.

 Although the Olin Hotel lived a short life, its unique style and charming character will continue to be cherished by its present and future inhabitants.
 Stay tuned for the before and after photos to come!

 THANKS FOR READING!